sameerpurwar/Btech-Project-4th-Year/README.md

 HOW TO RUN ?
 For running the model 1,2 and 3 you are required to run the data.m file first.
-For running the model 3,5 you are required to run the data.m file first.
+For running the model 3,5 you are required to run the Modified_Bergman.m file first.